ucsb-cs16/w19/backup_lab/lab06.md

 5. Code is not unnecessarily or unreasonably complex when a simpler solution is available
 6. Pre- and Post-conditions

-## An important word about academic honesty and the gradescope system
+## An important word about academic honesty and the Gradescope system

-We will test your code against other data files too&mdash;not just these.
-So while you might be able to pass the tests on gradescope now by just doing a hard-coded "cout" of the expected output, that will NOT receive credit.

-To be very clear, code like this will pass on gradescope, BUT REPRESENTS A FORM OF ACADEMIC DISHONESTY since it is an attempt to just "game the system", i.e. to get the tests to pass without really solving the problem.
+Make sure to actually solve the problem by writing the correct code -- you will NOT receive credit unless you write the correct functions that are able to work correctly on other inputs.
+We will test your code against other data files too&mdash;not just the default autograder tests that you are able to see.

-I would hope this would be obvious, but I have to say it so that there is no ambiguity: hard coding your output is a form of cheating, i.e. a form of "academic dishonesty".
-Submitting a program of this kind would be subject not only to a reduced grade, but to possible disciplinary penalties.
+Any attempt to just "game the system" or use solutions that are not your own is a form of cheating, i.e. a form of "academic dishonesty".
+Submitting a program of this kind would be subject not only to a grade of 0, but to possible disciplinary penalties.
 If there is <em>any</em> doubt about this fact, please ask your TA and/or your instructor for clarification.